goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

 After bootstrapping the Buildout, you can perform the real building of your application.
 All the steps you have done so far is not required to be repeated.
-But the build step will be required to repeat whenever you make changed to the buildout configuration.
+But the build step will be required to repeat whenever you make changes to the buildout configuration.
 Now you are ready to run the ``bin/buildout`` to build the application.
 Before running the buildout, let's see the content of ``buildout.cfg``::